Yub-S/MindbookLM/MindbookLM-backend/README.md

 3. The Llama-3.3-70b-versatile model hosted on Groq, connected through Modus's HTTP connections
 4. Neo4j integration for our knowledge graph

-What really stood out to me about Modus (and Hypermode in general) was how they provide a complete ecosystem rather than just individual components.
+What I really liked about Modus (and Hypermode in general) was how they provide a complete ecosystem rather than just individual components.
 It's not just about AI model integration or database connections – it's about how everything works together seamlessly.

 For instance, Modus automatically creates endpoints for any functions we export from our `index.ts` file, making frontend-backend communication effortless.
 In MindbookLM's case, since we have two modes, we simply exported two main functions: **addNote** (for inject mode) and **querySystem** (for chat mode).
 Similarly, The seamless integration of AI models and the ability to easily connect to collections and graph databases like Neo4j makes development incredibly smooth.
 On top of all this, we can effortlessly deploy our backend application to Hypermode without any complex configuration or setup.